Low Lymphocytes during Pregnancy

-What Are the Possible Causes of Decreased Level of Lymphocytes during Pregnancy?
+What Are the Possible Causes of Decreased Levels of Lymphocytes During Pregnancy?

 The reduction of lymphocyte levels in a pregnant woman is a natural consequence of conception, and is a totally normal body process.
 When conception occurs, and the embryo is awaiting implantation into the uterus, the body makes adjustments within itself to allow this to happen without any hurdles.
 For the human body, a newly-created embryo within itself is an alien entity, so it is natural for the immune system to observe it as something harmful, and reject it.
 Therefore, the body ends up suppressing the immune system’s response by cutting down the lymphocyte count.
 This allows the embryo to be implanted successfully and grow into a foetus.

 The lymphocyte levels in the body tend to remain in the range as described earlier.
-However, if the levels seem to be outside that normal range in that particular stage of pregnancy, it could definitely be indicative of other harmful causes such as…
+However, if the levels seem to be outside that normal range at that particular stage of pregnancy, it might be caused by potentially harmful factors such as:

-- A Rhesus conflict, which when occurs within the baby and the mother, may cause lymphocyte proportions to be abnormal.
+- A Rhesus conflict, which, when occurring between the baby and the mother, may cause lymphocyte proportions to be abnormal.

-- The tissues of the child and the mother may not be compatible with each other or might be paired with the onset of allergic reactions due to a variety of reasons.
+- Incompatibility of the tissues of the child and the mother, or paired with allergic reactions due to a variety of reasons.

 - Presence of an infection, which could be as dangerous as HIV.

-- A chronic condition of problems such as gastritis, bladder inflammation.
+- A chronic condition of problems such as gastritis or bladder inflammation.

-- A deficiency of various minerals and vitamins, leaving the body at weak nutrition levels.
+- A deficiency of various minerals and vitamins, leaving the body at low nutrition levels.

 - A propensity for obesity, as well as constant use of drugs or alcohol.

 Are There Any Complications Caused Due to Reduced Lymphocytes in Pregnant Women?

-The human body is able to balance itself appropriately in order to adapt to external or internal changes and keep the process functioning as they are.
+The human body is able to balance itself out, in order to adapt to external or internal changes, so that processes can keep functioning normally.
 While the suppression of lymphocytes is met with the generation of neutrophils and other entities to protect the body, the protection offered by them is not always successful.
 Following are the consequences of reduced lymphocytes in a pregnant woman: